ruhoh/ruhoh.com/usage.md

     <tr>
       <td>:categories</td>
       <td>The specified categories for this post.
-Jekyll automatically parses out double slashes in the URLs, so if no categories are present, it basically ignores this.</td>
+If more than one category is set, only the first one is used.
+If no categories exist, the URL omits this parameter.</td>
     </tr>

     <tr>